antrea-io/antrea/docs/getting-started.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/antrea-io/antrea/main/build/yamls/antrea.yml
 ```

+You can use the same `kubectl apply` command to upgrade to a more recent version of Antrea.

 Antrea supports some experimental features that can be enabled or disabled, please refer to the [Feature Gates documentation](feature-gates.md) for more